bekrenov-r/clinic/README.md

 It'll create a few sample users.
 4. Run ClinicApplication.java.
 Make sure that port 8080 is available.
 5. In your browser, type localhost:8080 and press Enter.
 6. You will need to log in.
-Use credentials of one of users from 'users' database table.
+Use username of one of users from 'users' database table, and password 'pass'.
-   (for password, ignore {noop} part).
 7. If everything's ok, you can now use application.

 ### Used technologies: